Micronesia entry requirements for Ghana passport holders

 Must cover entire stay

-Your passport must be valid for the full duration of your stay in Micronesia.
+Your Ghanaian passport needs to be valid for at least the duration of your stay in Micronesia.
 Airlines at check-in will verify this before you board.

 Required